 - Demonstrate an understanding of planning for and operating a business. - Explain the process of maintaining proper accounting records for a business and demonstrate the skills required to maintain such records. - Demonstrate the ability to interpret and communicate a business' financial information. - Demonstrate the knowledge and skills required to be successful in the business management environment. - Demonstrate an understanding of the basic components needed in business management.

-GENERAL EDUCATION REQUIREMENTS TO 19 CHEDITS

-Composition 6 c ENG 101 ENG 102 redits Composition° English Composition° 3

-Mathematics 3-4 MAT 142 I credits College Mathematics° or higher (3-4 credits) 3
+ENG 102 English Composition° 3 Mathematics 3- MAT 142 College Mathematics° 3 or higher (3-4 credits) Liberal Arts 6 credits COM 102 ECN 201 Essentials of Communication° Principles of Macroeconomics°~ 3 OR

-Liberal Arts 6 cre edits

-COM 102 Essentials of Communication 3

-ECN 201 Principles of Macroeconomics°~ OR 3

-ECN 202 Principles of Microeconomics°~ 3

-Technology Lite racy 3 credits

-CIS 116 Computer Essentials° OR 3

-CIS 120 Introduction to Information Systems° 3

-CORE CURRICULUM 36 CREDITS